Carna, County Galway

 Carna is an area in Connemara, County Galway, Ireland.
 It is located on the country's west coast in the Gaeltacht, about 74 km west of Galway city.
-Carna is an extremely small area, but as a focal point for the surrounding areas, it contains a Garda Síochána station, a Health Centre including a Rapid Response Ambulance, and an Irish Coastguard lifeboat.
+Carna is an extremely small area, but as a focal point for the surrounding areas, it contains a Garda Síochána station, a Health Centre including a Rapid Response Ambulance a football pitch and an Irish Coastguard lifeboat.
 Carna is not located close to any villages.
 The population dramatically dropped from the previous average of 8,000 before the Great Famine.
 The age of the average resident is significantly higher than the Irish national average.